OneRaynyDay/oneraynyday.github.io/about.md

 ![management]({{ site.url }}/assets/xkcdtimemanagement.png)

 I previously interned at some companies including Airbnb, Citadel, Bloomberg and Symantec.
+I'm going to Airbnb for fulltime next year.

 If you have questions about what I wrote in my blog, don't hesitate to shoot me a message at rayzhang@g.ucla.edu.